FlowMotion Back and Joint Therapy

 10. Pertinent medical findings — if you have had imaging or a previous diagnosis, please share along with the name of the practitioner.

-11. What have they tried to get better (e.g. chiropractic, etc.)?
+11. What have you tried to get better (e.g. chiropractic, etc.)?
 How did it go?

 Practitioners working with me and your client, please also the following assessments: